Biomedical Science BSc (Hons) or MSci (Hons) – 2020 entry

 Biomedical science graduates can follow a number of diverse career paths.

-Our BSc Biomedical Science course is an in-depth science degree, which can lead to further study and research for a higher degree.
+Our BSc and MSci Biomedical Science courses are in-depth science degrees, which can lead to further study and research for a higher degree.
 We developed the course to allow you to obtain a professional qualification that will enable you to successfully pursue a career as a biomedical scientist in the NHS, a path that now offers excellent career prospects.

 In addition, some of our previous graduates have pursued a medical career by applying for entrance onto a medical programme.